Tory councillor expelled over BNP links

 But he questioned how someone with Mr Goldsack's history had managed to be "welcomed into the Tories".

-He added: "Ruth Davidson presides over a party with an embarrassing litany of councillors and candidates with disturbing and extremist views.
+Mr Ashraf added: "Ruth Davidson presides over a party with an embarrassing litany of councillors and candidates with disturbing and extremist views.

 "It is way past time that she cleaned up her party - she has a personal duty to deal with the extremism scandal at the heart of the Scottish Tories."